minz328/minz328.github.io/_pages/about.md

 Work experience
 ==========
+* Network System Research Intern in Nokia Bell Labs, Jue.
+2024-Present

 * Graduate Research Assistant in University of Nebraska-Lincoln, Aug.
-2023-Present
+2023-May.
+2024
   * Research on federated learning in edge computing for autonomous driving and vehicular networks
   * Research on AI/ML in Open RAN, e.g., safe and robust deep reinforcement learning